-The M.P.H. degree program is available either as a two-year program or an elevenmonth program for individuals with a doctoral-level degree or to medical school students who have completed their third year in an accredited medical school in the United States.
+The M.P.H. degree program is available as a two-year program, an eleven-month program for individuals with a doctoral-level degree or for medical school students who have completed their third year in an accredited medical school in the United States, or a five-year joint B.A.-B.S./M.P.H. program with Yale College.
 See the YSPH Bulletin for details on each degree program.